rutsky/pygit2/docs/install.rst

    $ pip install pygit2
    ...
-   $ python -c 'import pygit2'
+   $ python -c 'import pygit2't

-Troobleshooting
+Troubleshooting
 ---------------

 The verification step may fail if the dynamic linker does not find the libgit2